cabal-club/cable/readme.md

 ]
 ```

+Here, the timestamp-only comparator provides a result that is clearly (to a
+human) out of order, while the comparator that takes causal links into account
+produces an ordering that would more closely capture the real temporal ordering.

 ### 4.2 Users
-Users of Cabal are identified by their ED25519 public key, and use shared
+Users of Cabal are identified by their ED25519 public key, and use this and
-knowledge of their key combined with their private key to prove themselves as
-verifiable authors of data shared with other peers.
+their private key to prove themselves as verifiable authors of data shared with
+other peers, by crytographically signing any post they author.

-#### 4.2.1 State?
+#### 4.2.1 State
-#### 4.2.2 Sync?
+A user is fully described at a given point in time by their public key, and the
+latest known `post/info` post made by that user, by whatever the latest
+key/value pairs are defined therein.
+As of present, the only supported key is
+`name`, which defines a user's display name.
+Older `post/info`s made by a user
+are considered obsolete and can be safely ignored or discarded.

 ### 4.3 Channels
 A channel is a named collection of chat messages (`post/text`) and user joins
-and leaves (`post/{join,leave}`).
+and leaves (`post/{join,leave}` posts).

-The act of issuing a post that writes a chat message to a channel or joins that
+The act of a user issuing a post that writes a chat message to a channel or
-channel implies that that named channel now exists.
+joins that channel implies that that named channel has been created, and now
+exists.

 #### 4.3.1 Names
-- Valid channel names are UTF-8 encoded strings.
+- A valid channel name is a UTF-8 encoded strings.
-- Valid channel names are between 1 and 64 codepoints.
+- A valid channel name is between 1 and 64 codepoints.

 #### 4.3.2 Membership
 A user is considered a member of a channel at a particular point in time if,
-from the client's perspective, that user has issued a `post/join` to that
+from a client's perspective, that user has issued a `post/join` to that
 channel and has not issued a matching `post/leave` since.

 #### 4.3.3 State
-The state of the channel at any given moment from the perspective of a client
+A channel at any given moment, from the perspective of a client, is fully
-is fully described by all of the following:
+described by the following:

+- The latest `post/info` post of each user who is *or was* a member of the channel.
 - The latest of each user's `post/join` or `post/leave` post to the channel.
-- The latest `post/info` post of each user who is *or was* a member of the
-  channel.
-- The latest `post/topic` post to channel, made by any user, regardless of
-  current or past membership.
+- The latest `post/topic` post made to the channel, made by any user, regardless of current or past membership.
+- All known `post/text` posts made to channel.

+"To the channel" refers to the `channel` field set on a given post.

-Here "latest" means the relevant post with greatest causal ordering, and, if
+"Latest" means the relevant post with greatest causal ordering, and, if that's
-that's not possible, the greatest timestamp.
-See "Chat Message Sorting" for
+not possible, the greatest timestamp.
+See "Chat Message Sorting" below for more
-more details on links and causal ordering.
+details on links and causal ordering.

-#### 4.3.4 Sync?
+#### 4.3.4 Synchronization
-`request channel state` and `request channel time range` are sufficient to
+The `Request Channel State` and `Request Channel Time Range` requests are
-track a channel that a user is interested in.
-The former tracks state (who is
+sufficient for a client to track the state of a channel that a user is
+interested in.
+The former request allowing tracking general state (who is in
-in the channel, its topic, information about users in the channel), and the
+the channel, its topic, information about users in the channel), and the latter
-latter tracks chat message history.
+tracks its chat message history.

-A suggested way to use `request channel time range` to track a channel is to
+The recommended way to use `Request Channel Time Range` to track a channel is
-maintain a "rolling window".
-For example, a user that wishes to stay up-to-date
+to maintain a "rolling window".
+For example, a user that wishes to stay
-with the last week's worth of chat history would, on client start-up, issue a
+up-to-date with the last week's worth of chat history would, on client
-`request channel time range` request with `time_start=now()-25200` (25200
+start-up, issue a `Request Channel Time Range` request with
-seconds in a week) for a given channel of interest. `hash response`s with
+`time_start=now()-25200` (25200 seconds in a week) for a given channel of
-already-known hashes can be safely ignored, while new ones can induce `data
+interest. `Hash Response`s with already-known hashes can be safely ignored,
-request`s for their content.
+while new ones can induce `Data Request`s for their content.

 The purpose of keeping a rolling time window, instead of just asking for
 `time_start=last_bootup_time`, is to capture messages that were missed because